AI Change Management

 Current Context

-NIST's AI Risk Management Framework is intended for voluntary use and is accompanied by an AI RMF Playbook.
-The Playbook's MANAGE 4.1 section includes post-deployment monitoring, user input, appeal and override, decommissioning, incident response, recovery, and change management.
-It also recommends tracking dataset modifications, post-deployment testing, regular red teaming, stakeholder feedback, documentation of errors and near misses, and decommissioning systems that exceed risk tolerances.
+As of June 23, 2026, change management is no longer just an internal software practice.
+NIST's AI Risk Management Framework is voluntary, but its AI RMF Playbook treats post-deployment monitoring, appeal and override, decommissioning, incident response, recovery, and change management as part of the MANAGE function.
+The Playbook also calls for tracking dataset modifications, post-deployment testing, red-teaming cadence, stakeholder feedback, documentation of errors and near misses, and decommissioning systems that exceed risk tolerances.

 The EU AI Act makes change control concrete for high-risk AI systems.
 Article 17 requires a documented quality management system with procedures for managing modifications, design control, quality assurance, testing, validation, risk management, post-market monitoring, incident reporting, and communication with authorities.
-Article 20 requires corrective action when a high-risk AI system is not in conformity, including bringing it into conformity, withdrawing it, disabling it, or recalling it where appropriate.
-Article 72 requires documented post-market monitoring that actively collects and analyzes performance and compliance data throughout the system's lifetime.
+Article 20 requires corrective action when a high-risk AI system is not in conformity.
+Article 25 can shift provider obligations to a distributor, importer, deployer, or third party that substantially modifies a high-risk AI system.
+Article 43 requires a new conformity assessment for high-risk AI systems after a substantial modification, unless the relevant learning changes were predetermined in the initial conformity assessment.
+Article 72 requires documented post-market monitoring across the system's lifetime.

 Medical-device regulation shows one domain-specific version of the same idea.
-FDA guidance on predetermined change control plans for AI-enabled device software functions says a plan should describe planned modifications, methods to develop, validate, and implement them, and an impact assessment while preserving reasonable assurance of safety and effectiveness.
-ISO/IEC 42001:2023 frames AI governance as a management system for establishing, maintaining, and continually improving organizational processes around AI.
+FDA's August 2025 final guidance on predetermined change control plans for AI-enabled device software functions says a plan should describe planned modifications, methods to develop, validate, and implement them, and an impact assessment while preserving reasonable assurance of safety and effectiveness.
+ISO/IEC 42001:2023 frames AI governance as a management system for establishing, implementing, maintaining, and continually improving organizational processes around AI.

 Governance and Safety